 There was no hot water so I took bath with ice cold water (I could not gather courage to wash my hair 😀 )

-If you are going for a trek or camping in wild during periods then this is the ultimate guide for camping on your periods.
+If you are a woman and going for a trek or camping in wild during periods then this is the ultimate guide for camping on your periods.

 We had half a day free, so everyone explored the near by village.
 Some of the non vegetarian people, who were craving for it from last four days managed to get chicken in a shop.
 We spent evening relaxing.